 If a student misses the concept of a question, consider it an opportunity to interact.
 Give them suggestions for places to find the answer, share how you might answer the question and add some supporting verses you have found in your own study of the Bible.
-We have provided examples of issues that arise frequently, paired with suggestions for how to handle those issues, on page 63.
+We have provided examples of issues that arise frequently, paired with suggestions for how to handle those issues, on page 37.
 If your student shares opinions that differ from yours or are not biblically based, acknowledge their response and then share your own understanding of the passage.
-When reviewing and commenting on a student's Roadmap reflections, share your own reflections on the topics or passages (see page 26 for more on Roadmaps).